jhildenbiddle/canvas-size/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=flat-square)](https://github.com/jhildenbiddle/canvas-size/blob/master/LICENSE)
 [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?url=https%3A%2F%2Fgithub.com%2Fjhildenbiddle%2Fcanvas-size&hashtags=canvas,developers,frontend,javascript)

-Determine the maximum size of HTML canvas elements and support for specified canvas dimensions.
+Determine the maximum size of an HTML canvas element and support for custom canvas dimensions.

 ## Description

-The [HTML canvas](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) element is [widely supported](http://caniuse.com/#feat=canvas) by modern and legacy browsers, but each browser and platform combination imposes [unique size limitations](#testresults) that will render a canvas unusable when exceeded.
+The [HTML canvas](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) element is [widely supported](http://caniuse.com/#feat=canvas) by modern and legacy browsers, but each browser and platform combination imposes [unique size limitations](#test-results) that will render a canvas unusable when exceeded.
 Unfortunately, browsers do not provide a way to determine what their limitations are, nor do they provide any kind of feedback after an unusable canvas has been created.
 This makes working with large canvas elements a challenge, especially for applications that support a variety of browsers and platforms.

-This micro-library provides the maximum area, height, and width of an HTML canvas element supported by the client as well as the ability to test custom canvas dimensions.
-By collecting this information *before* a new canvas element is created, applications are able to reliably set canvas dimensions within the size limitations of each browser/platform combination.
+This micro-library provides the maximum area, height, and width of an HTML canvas element supported by the browser as well as the ability to test custom canvas dimensions.
+By collecting this information *before* a new canvas element is created, applications are able to reliably set canvas dimensions within the size limitations of each browser/platform.

 ------